 - Cost of Replacing Ductwork

 Sizing ductwork is a critical part of the HVAC process — it ensures everything will fit and lets your HVAC team know what ductwork you need.
-These factors influence budget and HVAC abilities.
-Duct sizing depends on airflow, air weight, home layout, HVAC size and home size.
-Ductwork needs to fit your HVAC’s size to ensure it can efficiently transport air through your home without strain.
-Calculating ductwork correctly involves several complex factors, and it’s easy for inexperienced installers to get it wrong.
+These factors influence the budget and HVAC abilities.

 - Cubic feet per minute: Calculating the CFM involves taking the HVAC unit’s size in tons and multiplying it by 400.
-Next, divide that total by your home’s square footage.
+Next, divide that total by your project’s square footage.
 That result gives you the CFM, which is used with the following factors to get the HVAC duct size you need.

-- Square footage: HVAC technicians will look a floor plans or measure your home to get its square footage.
+- Square footage: HVAC technicians will look at floor plans or measure your home to get its square footage.
 Calculating square footage involves taking the length and width of every room and multiplying them together.
 Rooms are divided into smaller rectangles to get the most accurate measurement if they’re oddly shaped.
 Adding all those totals together gets you your home’s square footage.

 - Friction loss rate: Measuring the friction loss rate is difficult if you aren’t a professional.
 The friction loss rate is the pressure loss in a channel — it’s affected by coil number, duct length, grilles, filters, turns, dampers and registers.
 The friction loss rate has a significant impact on your ductwork’s airflow.
 Without accurate measurements, your ducts won’t work as efficiently as needed.